 Exchanges like Kraken and Binance and Coinbase are popular entry points for people into buying some Bitcoin, especially if they want to trade it.
 Do your homework, and find one that meets your criteria that operates in your jurisdiction.

 I think Swan Bitcoin is great for accumulating Bitcoin, whether you want to buy a chunk or if you want to dollar-cost average into it, and I’ve used it myself and have advised the company.
 Bitcoin can be stored for free with their custodian, or automatically transferred to your wallet.
 For many people, this is the method I would personally recommend checking out.
 Unlike many crypto companies, they have actual customer service if you have a problem.

 The Grayscale Bitcoin Trust (GBTC) is a publicly-traded trust that holds Bitcoin, and is therefore a hands-off method that can be purchased through an existing brokerage account.
 It has some disadvantages, like relatively high fees, a tendency to trade for a sizable premium over NAV (which has been eliminated lately), and centralized custody, but it’s one of the few options available for investors if they want to hold a small allocation to Bitcoin within a tax-advantaged account.

 Ultimately, it comes down individual needs.
 In general, if you want to minimize fees and maximize security for a large Bitcoin purchase, then maintaining your own Bitcoin wallet and private keys is the rock-solid way to go, but has a learning curve.
 If you want to just buy a bit and maintain some exposure and maybe trade it a bit, some of the exchanges are a good way to get into it.
 For folks that want to have some long-term exposure to it through dollar-cost averaging, Swan Bitcoin is a great place to start.
-For large-scale institutional-grade purchases, then firms like NYDIG specialized in that.
+For large-scale institutional-grade purchases, firms like NYDIG specialize in that.